bklaase/react-workshop/weather/README.md

 # React openweather api exercise
-This is a very redumentary react app, bootstrapped with the "create-react-app" cli tool.
+This is a very rudimentary react app, bootstrapped with the "create-react-app" cli tool.

 ## TODO
 - [x] Retrieve weather for a location based on usercontrol